f5devcentral/f5-agility-labs-xc/docs/class7/module3/task1.rst

    |module3-vscode-cline-plan-response.png|

-   *What to notice:*
-   - No files are changed yet.
-   - This is your best moment to catch scope drift (extra files, extra features, etc.).

 2. Switch to **Act** mode to allow Cline to implement changes.

    Toggle Cline from **Plan** to **Act** mode to begin file creation and code changes.